OpenBfS/UncertRadio/paper/paper.md

 various measurement models.
 A short overview of the example projects is given in section 3.3 of the `UncertRadio` Help file.
 These examples contributed to the validation of UncertRadio.
-To check if UncertRadio is running correctly, all examples can be run automatically by selecting "Options/QC batch test" in the main menu.
+To check if UncertRadio is working correctly, all examples can be run automatically by selecting "Options/QC batch test" in the main menu.